ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-The basic teleporter updates the `[CameraRig]` x/z position in the game world to the position of a Base Pointer's tip location which is set via the `DestinationMarkerSet` event.
+The basic teleporter updates the user's x/z position in the game world to the position of a Base Pointer's tip location which is set via the `DestinationMarkerSet` event.

 The y position is never altered so the basic teleporter cannot be used to move up and down game objects as it only allows for travel across a flat plane.

-The Basic Teleport script is attached to the `[CameraRig]` prefab.

 ### Inspector Parameters